tfpauly/privacy-proxy/draft-private-access-tokens.md

    access to content or services to the Client upon verification.

-The entities have the following properties:
+These four entities have the following properties:

 1. A Mediator enforces and maintains a mapping between Client identifiers and Client-anonymized Origin identifiers;